geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 A sample polarization dataset can be found `here <http://docs.planetimager.org/GettingStarted_pol_tutorial_dataset>`_.

 The directory contains a number of different GPI file types:
-	* Dark File - S20130912S0017-dark.fits
+	* Dark File - S20130912S0017-dark.fits   (note that this is a *reduced* dark file, not the raw dark images.)
 	* Bad Pixel Map - S20131208S0020_badpix.fits
 	* Microphonics Model -  S20131117S0172_microModel.fits
 	* GCAL H Flat - S20131212S0022.fits to S20131212S0024.fits
 	* Science Images - S20131212S0295.fits to S20131212S0298.fits

+The science target is HD 100546, a Herbig Be star with a prominent circumstellar disk.

-Download these files and place both the bad pixel map and dark file into your GPI calibrations folder.
-Open the GPI Data Pipeline and in the Status Console window click the **RESCAN CAL DB** button.
-This registers your new files in the calibration file database, and will allow the pipeline to find them automatically.
-If you do not do this step you will run into errors.
+Download these files and place the first three into your GPI calibrations folder.
+As discussed in the first tutorial, whenever you manually add any files to your calibration directory, you need to click the **Rescan Calib.
+DB** button in the Status Console window .
+If you do not do this, you will run into errors because the pipeline doesn't know about those new files.

 ..
-Note:: The creation of the dark file and the bad pixel map are not covered in this tutorial, but you can see how to create your own dark files in the :ref:`first tutorial <usage-quickstart>`.
+Note:: The creation of the dark file and the bad pixel map are not covered in this tutorial, but you should have already seen how to create your own dark files in the :ref:`first tutorial <usage-quickstart>`.